SortAbe/CpanelMigration/README.md

 Usage

-    Copy the entire script into a new file, e.g., cpanel_migration.sh.
+    Verify you have Python3.6 + installed
-    Make the script executable: chmod +x cpanel_migration.sh Run the script: ./cpanel_migration.sh
+    Verify that requests library is installed for Python3 Run the script: bash mig.sh

 Output